sribna/licensor/docs/models.md

 | weight    | int    | Optional.
 Position in lists (ascending order) |

 ## Secret
-Stores secret paraphrases which apply on the client-side to salt the hash of a private key
+Stores secret phrases which apply on the client-side to salt the hash of a private key

 | Attribute | Type   | Description                   |
 |-----------|:------:|------------------------------:|